mars0i/pasta/doc/notes/doubleclick.md

 What's different about Intermittran?

-1. It uses deftype rather than defrecord.
-2. The agent defs are in the same namespace as the main SimState subclass.
+1. The agent defs are in the same namespace as the main SimState subclass.
 And the gen-class is bigger.

+2. It uses deftype rather than defrecord.
+No, I have deftype in branch non-fnl

 Note that I am importing snipe and all that into free-agent.UI already.
 Adding snipe as a require doesn't help.